 The “DoD standard,” referring to DoD 5220.22-M, is a term often used in the data sanitization industry.
-But what does this “standard” actually mean for ITADs, organizations and data sanitization solution providers?
+But what does this “standard” mean for enterprises, government entities, ITADs, and data sanitization solution providers?

-Though the simplest overwrite techniques write the same data everywhere—often just a pattern of all zeros—the DoD “standard” and others like it take overwriting a step further with prescribed random overwriting methods.
+To effectively erase previously stored data, the simplest techniques overwrite hard disk drive storage areas with the same data everywhere—often using a pattern of all zeros.
+The DoD “standard” and others like it take overwriting a step further with prescribed random overwriting methods.
 At a minimum, such applications will prevent the data from being retrieved through standard data recovery methods.

 What is the DoD Standard?

-The DoD 5220.22-M “standard” for data erasure from hard drives first appeared in the early days of the still-evolving data sanitization industry.
-The “standard”, which was published in the National Industrial Security Program’s Operating Manual in 1995, specifies a process overwriting hard drives with patterns of ones and zeros.
-The process requires three secure overwriting passes and verification at the end of the final pass.
+The DoD 5220.22-M method for data erasure first appeared in the early days of the data sanitization industry.
+When it was published by the U.S. Department of Defense (DoD) in the National Industrial Security Program Operating Manual (also known as “NISPOM,” or Department of Defense document #5220.22-M), it specified a process of overwriting hard disk drives (HDDs) with patterns of ones and zeros.
+The process required three secure overwriting passes and verification at the end of the final pass.
+This was in 1995, before the debut of smartphones and the widespread use of flash-based storage technologies.

-The DoD 5220.22-M data sanitization method is usually implemented in the following way:
+Reflecting its original requirements, the DoD 5220.22-M data sanitization method, or the DoD 3-pass method, is usually implemented in the following way:

 - Pass 1: Overwrite all addressable locations with binary zeroes.